fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jul 1
-### Food criticism
+### Wrapping up
 - David Foster Wallace, "Consider the Lobster".
 READ THE FOOTNOTES!

-#### Noteworthy
-- Josée Johnston and Shyon Baumann, “Democracy versus Distinction: A Study of Omnivorousness in Gourmet Food Writing,” _American Journal of Sociology_ 113, no. 1 (2007): 165–204.

-{% include alert.html class='danger' title='Food Writing Critique' text="
-"%}

-## July 2 (Friday)
+Yeah, you can skim over the lobster biology bits if you want, but keep thinking about the larger point he's trying to make with his piece.
-- VIDEO: Final wrap-up
+- VIDEO: Final wrap-up.
 This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and to jump start your thinking on your Final Learning Reflection (see the very last day).

-Start drafting your [Final Course Reflection](final-course-reflection).
-These are TECHNICALLY due tomorrow (the official last day of the 1H period), but everyone has some extra time UNTIL MONDAY to make it nice.
+ALSO: Start drafting your [Final Course Reflection](final-course-reflection).
+These are TECHNICALLY due SATURDAY (the official last day of the 1H period), but everyone has some extra time UNTIL MONDAY to make it nice.
 You can of course submit it whenever you'd like.

 {% include alert.html class='warning' title='Final lecture quiz' text="